Tropes this series uses:

 - Kill 'em All: Captain Ryan's modus operandi when confronted by a threat.
 Even when it's a crew member controlled by an alien.

-- My Friends... and Zoidberg: See below on Red Shirt.
+- My Friends... and Zoidberg: Crankshaw will react this way when something happens to a Red Shirt.

 - Murder Is the Best Solution: Captain Ryan is disturbingly happy about killing people.